serrif/website/main/home.md

 ---

 ## Creative wheels are spinning
-Our goal in everything we do is founded in our mission statement- we want to deliver a better; more modern, resourceful, and secure server experience for everyone.
+How we work and collaborate is enshrined in our mission statement, "Deliver a better; more modern, resourceful, and secure server experience for everyone."
 {: .usa-font-lead }

 We've set out to create a modern, supportive, and secure environment for everyone's creative side.
 No matter your qualifications, everyone can jump right in and become an active member of the community.